60 Degrees F In Celsius

 Beyond the Conversion: Exploring Other Temperature Scales

 While Fahrenheit and Celsius are the most commonly used scales, other scales exist, such as the Kelvin scale (K).
-The Kelvin scale is an absolute temperature scale, meaning its zero point represents absolute zero, the theoretical point where all molecular motion ceases.
+Also, the Kelvin scale is an absolute temperature scale, meaning its zero point represents absolute zero, the theoretical point where all molecular motion ceases.
 Converting to and from Kelvin is essential in many scientific applications, especially those involving thermodynamics and gas laws.

 The relationship between Celsius and Kelvin is straightforward: